TamoghnaPatidar/Six-sigma-semiconductor-Project/README.md

 ##  Recommendations

-Based on the SPC signals, a engineer could investigate:
+Based on the SPC signals, one could investigate:

 1. **Process parameter drift**
    Check deposition temperature, chamber pressure, and other CVD parameters if a sustained shift in mean thickness is detected.